rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 1. It lets you disable certain lines of your code, by keeping Python from reading them.
 For example, you may want to see what happens if that line of code was not executed to understand how your program works.
 2. It allows you to write notes in your code Python to help you remember how your code works.

 Lines with a `#` in front are called "comments" because we normally use them to write comments about the code we write.
-If you ask for help about some problem, you will often hear your instructor say: try to "comment out" line 2.
+If you ask for help about some problem, you will often hear your instructor say: try to "comment out" line two.
 When your instructor says that, it simply means that you should add a `#` in front of line two to see what then happens.

 #### Exercise
 What happens if I put a `#` in the middle of a line of code?